SPANISH POLITICAL SYSTEM

 These new parties and coalitions have come out of the anti-austerity movement in Spain, also referred to as the 15-M Movement, the Indignants Movement, and Take the Square.

-As if all this was not enough instabilty, the long-running wish of many Catalonians to have full independence has now burst out into Spain's most serious constitutional crisis since the formation of the modern democratic state in 1975.
+As if all this was not enough instability, the long-running wish of many Catalonians to have full independence has now burst out into Spain's most serious constitutional crisis since the formation of the modern democratic state in 1975.
 For the first time since the adoption of the current constitution, a region's political administration was suspended by the national government.
-Currently the crisis continues ...
+The crisis continues ...

 If you would like to comment on this essay e-mail me